Shielded Diffusion: Generating Novel and Diverse Images using Sparse Repellency: Experiments

 To evaluate diversity, we track the recall \citep{kynkaanniemi2019improved}, coverage \citep{ferjad2020icml}, and Vendi score \citep{friedman2023the}.
 To evaluate image quality, we use precision \citep{kynkaanniemi2019improved} and density \citep{ferjad2020icml}.
 We track these metrics per class/prompt and average across classes/prompts.
-To measure whether the generated images match the true image distributions, we use the marginal Fréchet Inception Distance (FID) \citep{heusel2017gans} and the more recent marginal Fréchet Distance with DINOv2 features (\fddino, \citet{stein2024exposing,oquab2024dinov}).
+To measure whether the generated images match the true image distributions, we use the marginal FID \citep{heusel2017gans} and the marginal Fréchet Distance with DINOv2 features (\fddino, \citet{stein2024exposing,oquab2024dinov}).